dropwizard/dropwizard/docs/source/manual/configuration.rst

 validatorClassName              none                     Name of a class of a custom validator implementation, which
                                                          will be used for validating connections. jdbcInterceptors                none                       A semicolon separated list of JDBC interceptor classnames.

+ignoreExceptionOnPreLoad        false                    Flag whether ignore error of connection creation while
+                                                         initializing the pool.
+Set to true if you want to ignore error of connection creation while initializing the pool.
+                                                         Set to false if you want to fail the initialization of the pool by throwing exception.
 ============================    =====================    ===============================================================

 .. _man-configuration-polymorphic: